Tagline: Not all the evil is on Elm Street

 Most Absurd Dialogue

-After chopping Dr. Berman clean in half with his machete, a maniacal Terry slurps some of her blood from his fingertips, taking a moment to taste before making the perversely calm declaration that will become his inimitable catchphrase.
+Having chopped Dr. Berman clean in half with his machete, a maniacal Terry slurps some of her blood from his fingertips, taking a moment to taste before making his assertion.

 Terry: That’s not cranberry sauce!